koukoudo/shape-calculator/Readme.md

 1. Clone this rep.

-2. Set the HTTP_PORT for nginx in the .env file at the project root.

-3. Run `docker-compose up`
+2. Run `docker-compose up`

-4. Navigate to localhost:{HTTP_PORT} in your browser.
+3. Navigate to localhost:8080 in your browser.